RichTillis/gatsby-richtillis-portfolio/src/pages/index.md

           and backend technologies.
 My roots are in enterprise-level Java EE development however I see myself more as a generalist than as a specialist in any one set of technologies.
-  point3: More about my dev journey in my About Me page.
+  point3: Find more about my dev journey in my About Me page.
   description: >
     I'm a fullstack developer with over 10 years professional experience developing software.
 I have a Master's degree in Software Engineering from